 Preface.
-Why does rationality matter — what’s the harm in believing there’s a fat old “Santa Claus” God in the sky noting down every time you’re naughty or nice on trillions of inhabited planets in the universe every second of the day, and has been for trillions of years?
+Why does rationality matter — what’s the harm in believing there’s a fat old “Santa Claus” God in the sky noting down every time any intelligent creature in the entire universe is naughty or nice on the potentially trillions of inhabited planets in the universe every second of the day, and has been for trillions of years?
 There’s no harm at all, people have always believed odd things.

 Andersen (2017) estimates that only a third of us are more or less solidly reality-based.